 Your sage won’t grow much if at all during the winter.
 But the leaves will remain viable for harvest as needed.
 There won’t be much left by spring planting time, but if you’re attached to your plants — and easy thing to become once they’ve lived inside with you all winter — trim them back and plant in the garden for best growth.
 But I would recommend — as does Joe Eck — that you start with fresh plants in newly prepared pots once spring rolls around.

 Another herb easy to develop a relationship with is rosemary.
 We’ve kept plants around for years and even given them names (okay, “Rosie” was an obvious choice).
 The best way to keep it alive season after season is to plant it in the garden in the spring then dig it up for transfer to a pot in early fall.
 You may need to trim it back a bit before potting — do that a week or two ahead of potting and dry the trimmings — but you’ll be surprised how well the plant takes to this kind of treatment.
 Harvest at will over the winter — again, don’t expect much growth — then replant in the garden at the last frost.
 Again, good drainage is important.
-Don’t overwater while your rosemary is indoors.
+Don’t NOT overwater.

 You wouldn’t want to transplant your bay tree back into the garden.
 Keeping it in a large tub or pot will assure it will stay around for years.
 The problem with bay is that it needs a such a large container that moving it can be difficult (we suggest a dolly and/or a burly twentysomething).
 Eck and Winterrowd talk about their bay tree being 25 years old (speaking of twenty-something) and the annual act of leaf pruning from the tree — its trunk is nine inches around! — provides leaves enough for their uses as well as gifts.
 That the authors have done this successfully for so long is encouraging.
 They lived in Vermont, after all, and bay is sensitive to cold.
 We ‘d love to hear your experiences growing bay leaf.
 Our personal experience was in coastal California where cold was seldom (almost never) a problem.